Good Delivery Rules

 The methods of inspection and testing specified in the Application process will generally be followed.

 A Refiner is required to pay for the cost of insurance and shipping the Bars to the Vault.
 If a subsequent inspection by a panel of Vaults or other specialists appointed by LBMA is satisfactory, LBMA will charge the Refiner accordingly.
 However, should the Vault’s inspection indicate the need for further testing of the Bars by the Referees, an additional charge may be levied to cover the cost of shipping the Bars to the Referees and the testing of the Bars by the Referees.
 Current charges are available here.

 Refusal to participate in PAM or refusal to submit Bars for retesting will result in the suspension or removal of a Refiner from the List.

 R Refiners must pay a maintenance fee to LBMA within 30 days of the date of invoice.

-G Fees for a single or dual metal listing can be found on the LBMA website.
+G Fees for a single or dual metal listing and dual bar listing can be found on the LBMA website.
 Refiners will be invoiced for their fee at the start of the calendar year.

 In case of late payment, the fee will be subject to a 20% surcharge.

 If a Refiner does not pay its fee within 90 days of the date of invoice, the Refiner will be immediately suspended from the List and may be removed.